Dosages of Lion’s Mane vary, and at the time of writing, there are no optimal dosage recommendations.

 To really optimise your brain health and function, it’s best to take lion’s mane as part of a powerful formula, combining other cognitive-enhancing nootropics.

-In Mind Lab Pro, there is 500mg of lion’s mane, a proven effective dose for optimizing a wide array of cognitive functions as part of this formula!
+In Mind Lab Pro, there is 500mg of lion’s mane (full spectrum), a proven effective dose for optimizing a wide array of cognitive functions as part of this formula!

 Can You Take Too Much Lion’s Mane?